lex-evergreen/dotfiles/README.md

 ### Git repo
 I'm cloning this repo as a bare git repository and using a simple `dotfiles` alias (via `config.fish`) to manage dotfiles.

 A "bare" git repository is one whose .git files are decoupled from its tracked files.
-The .git files directory is specified via `--git-dir` and the tracked files ("workspace" or "work tree") root directory is specified via `--work-tree`.
-Since these are specified on _every git command_, you can move these around as needed.
+The .git files directory is specified via `--git-dir` or the `GIT_DIR` env var and the tracked files ("workspace" or "work tree") root directory is specified via `--work-tree` or the `GIT_WORK_TREE` env var.
+Since a bare repo requires these on _every git command_, the location of the .git files and its tracked files can be moved around freely.

-The `dotfiles` alias is just `git` with `--git-dir=$HOME/.dotfiles/` and `--work-tree=$HOME`.
+The `dotfiles` alias is just `git` with `GIT_DIR=$HOME/.dotfiles` and `GIT_WORK_TREE=$HOME`.

 Because the tracked files root directory is `$HOME` and it's likely that a lot of other stuff is in `$HOME` too, the `.gitignore` file needs to specify which files should be tracked in this repo and which shouldn't.
 It's easier to do an allowlist for what we want to include than a blocklist for what we don't want to include, and the `*` entry at the beginning of the `.gitignore` file lets us do that.

 ## Initial setup